MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/concept-what-is-compute-context.md

 For revoscalepy, Spark is the only compute context supported in this release.
 It can be local or remote.

-## Use cases for compute context switching
+## Use cases for switching context

 The primary use case for switching the compute context is to bring calculations and analysis to the data itself.
 As such, the use cases for compute context typically leverage a database platform, such as SQL Server, or data located on the Hadoop Distributed File System (HDFS) using Spark or MapReduce for processing layer.